ROOSTER-fleet-management/rooster_fleet_manager/doc/_source/rooster_ecosystem.rst

 These packages have been built on top of simulation packages developed by Clearpath Robotics to simulate their robots 'Ridgeback' and 'Husky'.
-The primary contribution of our packages is :
+The primary contribution of our packages is to facilitate a conflict-free multi-robot simulation by:

-* launching the localization, navigation, and other robot specific nodes in the correct namespace for each robot in the fleet
+* Launching the localization, navigation, and other robot specific nodes in the correct namespace for each robot in the fleet
 * Setting the correct tf (coordinate transformation) frame ids for the links of each robot

 .. note::